-Description: Parents of two sons, one of whom has CLN2 (Batten disease) and was one of the first children selected for a clinical trial, talk about what it means to be one of the first families in a clinical trial.
+Parents of two sons, one of whom has CLN2 (Batten disease) and was one of the first children selected for a clinical trial, talk about what it means to be one of the first families in a clinical trial.
 "There are so many families that came before us, that made a sacrifice.
-We're in uncharted territory now."
+We're in unchartered territory now."

-Michelle: So we have always had the attitude of take his blood, take whatever you need to help -- you know, the fight really.
-That was never a question and even with the trial we knew that there are certain things that the enzyme treatments are knocking out for Matty, like his vision.
-But we have told them all along, whatever we can do may not be for Matty.
-But if it's
+Michelle: So we have always had the [00:22:00.0] attitude of take his blood, take whatever you need to help -- you know the fight really.
+That was never a question and even with the trial we know that there are certain things that the enzyme treatments are knocking out for Matty like his vision.
+But we have told them right along, whatever we can do may not be for Matty.
+But if it's going to be helping other kids in the future that's what we are going to do.
+A lot of that comes from; we keep referring to the BDSRA which the Batten Disease Support and Research Association, which is the national support group.
+Hooking up with them was vital; you know I think it's vital for any family dealing with rare disease.
+To hook up with any sort of whether it's national or local support group.
+We saw these families that came before us.
+May be you can speak to that.

-Joe: Oh, just at the conference and what not?
+Joe: [00:23:00.0] Oh, just at the conference and what not?
 Yeah.
-These parents that have suffered such horrific loss come back to the conference year after year and -- you know their children were studied, which led to the research for a lot of the enzyme replacement therapy that Matt gets.
-So it's difficult to kind of -- you know we were very-very -- we could be in a totally different situation right now than we are in right now.
-There are so many more families that came before us that had to sacrifice for us to actually have our son.
-It is a burden, it is like a -- you feel guilt because, a little bit of guilt, because you are not following the path that so many other kids followed.
+These parents that have suffered such horrific loss is coming back to the conference year after year and -- you know their children were studied, which led to the research that a lot of the enzyme replacement therapy that Matt gets.
+So it's difficult to kind of - you know we were very-very -- we could be in a totally different situation right now than we are in right now.
+There is so many more families that came before us that had to sacrifice for us to actually to you know have our son.
+It is a burden, it is like a -- you feel guilt because, a little bit of guilt because you are not following the path that so many [00:24:00.0] other kids followed.
 We are in an uncharted territory now with him, because there is no data on these children that are getting the enzyme replacement therapy.
 It is happening now.